 There are a number of ways to combat this kind of fraud.
-Aside from the obvious good cyber security hygiene, which includes a risk-appropriate defense program, threat hunting, incident response, and digital forensics, Cyber Threat Intelligence can be used as part of a comprehensive cyber fraud risk mitigation program.
+Aside from the obvious good cybersecurity hygiene, which includes a risk-appropriate defense program, threat hunting, incident response, and digital forensics, Cyber Threat Intelligence can be used as part of a comprehensive cyber fraud risk mitigation program.
 Cyber Threat Intelligence and Reconnaissance is born from military and nation-state intelligence disciplines.
 Governments leverage intelligence to inform the leadership and military on where to allocate their defensive and offensive resources.
 This paradigm can be applied effectively to cyber defense as well.

-As a discipline, Threat Intelligence has been around for a decade and has matured over time.
+As a discipline, Threat Intelligence has been around for decades and has matured over time.
 The original iterations were feeds of known bad Internet Protocol (IP) addresses and bad Universal Resource Locators (URL).
 When implemented correctly, these feeds saved time and conserved resources by informing cyber defense systems to block the known bad traffic.
 The next iteration was more similar to traditional government intel.
-Humans logged into bad guy locations on the open internet and dark web, gathered what was said and reported it back in intelligence reports to enterprises and governments.
-These reports detailed comprehensive attack programs and Advanced Persistent Threats (APT) focused at vertical industries.
+Humans logged into bad guy locations on the open internet and dark web, gathered what was said, and reported it back in intelligence reports to enterprises and governments.
+These reports detailed comprehensive attack programs and Advanced Persistent Threats (APT) focused on vertical industries.
 The consumer of the intel would then position their defenses and detection capabilities around the intel.
 In the era of the daily breach, cyber intelligence has morphed even further.

 In fraud prevention or assessment programs, the intelligence data can be correlated with client data to provide a risk score relative to an individual account.
 For example, if an insurance provider’s call center receives an inbound call about an account, but that account holder’s information is known to be compromised or for sale, the record can be flagged as high risk.
 This enables further screening of the individual making the request.
-Additionally, measures can be applied on the front end of account provisioning, where the threat data can be used to determine if a new account being created is linked to a known breach, providing an avenue for further scrutiny prior to granting access.
+Additionally, measures can be applied on the front end of account provisioning, where the threat data can be used to determine if a new account is linked to a known breach, providing an avenue for further scrutiny prior to granting access.